Inclusion and accessibility

 ECCB aims to provide a scientific space where diverse expertise and perspectives are represented.
 Increasing participation from women is an essential step toward more balanced, inclusive, and scientifically robust conferences.
 SIB is committed to promoting inclusive scientific exchange through both structural action and encouragement of women’s participation.

-A more extensive overview of women’s underrepresentation at academic conferences, including detailed evidence and references, is available in a dedicated document authored by Natasha Glover for the SIB Diversity Focus Group (December 2024), which can be found here.
+A more extensive overview of women’s underrepresentation at academic conferences, including detailed evidence and references, is available in a dedicated document authored by SIB Group Leader Natasha Glover for the SIB Diversity Focus Group (December 2024), which can be found here.